Adaptive Metric Dimensionality Reduction: Introduction

-\paragraph{Our contribution.} We present classification algorithms that adapt to the {\em intrinsic} dimensionality of the data, and can exploit a training set that is \emph{close} to being low-dimensional for improved accuracy and runtime complexity.
 We start with the scenario of a Hilbertian space, which is technically simpler.
 Let the observed sample be $(x_1,y_1),\ldots,(x_n,y_n)\in \R^N\times\setpm$, and suppose that $\aset{x_1,\ldots,x_n}$ is close to a low-dimensional linear subspace $T\subset \R^N$, in the sense that its distortion $\distor = \frac1n \sum_i \nrm{x_i-P_T(x_i)}_2^2$ is small, where $P_T:\R^N\to T$ denotes orthogonal projection onto $T$.
 We prove in Section \ref{sec:warmup} that when $\dim(T)$ and the distortion $\distor$ are small, a linear classifier generalizes well regardless of the ambient dimension $N$ or the separation margin.
-Implicit in our result is a tradeoff between the reduced dimension and the distortion, which can be optimized efficiently by performing PCA.
-To the best of our knowledge, our analysis provides the first rigorous theory for selecting a cutoff value for the singular values, in any supervised learning setting.
-Algorithmically, our approach amounts to running PCA with a cutoff value implied by Corollary \ref{cor:euclid-hinge}, constructing a linear classifier on the projected data $(P_T(x_1),y_1),\ldots,(P_T(x_n),y_n)$, and ``lifting'' this linear classifier to $\R^N$, with the low dimensionality of $T$ being exploited to speed up the classifier's construction.
+Implicit in our result is a statistical tradeoff between the reduced dimension and the distortion, which can be optimized (for the sample at-hand) by performing PCA; see Corollary \ref{cor:euclid-hinge}.

+Our approach quantifies the statistical effect of using PCA, which is commonly done to denoise or improve algorithmic runtime, prior to constructing a linear classifier.
+We show that for low intrinsic dimension and when the PCA cutoff value is chosen properly, a linear classifier trained on points produced by PCA incurs only a small loss in generalization bounds; see Equation \eqref{eq:euclid-hinge-proj-sample}. \footnote{However, our bounds do not explain some reports of empirical {\em improvements} achieved by PCA preprocessing.}